What Finger Does The Promise Ring go on?

 HOW TO PRESENT A PROMISE RING

 To make it memorable, you should present a promise ring in a unique way.
 Here are tips on how to present the ring:

-Short Speech: There are some people who opt to prepare a simple speech that expresses their emotions.
-The cool thing with planning a few words is that you don't get tongue-tied or forget to give important information on why you are giving the ring.
+Short Speech: Some people opt to prepare a simple speech that expresses their emotions.
+As for planning a few words, what is remarkable is that you do not get tongue-tied or forget to give important information on why you are giving the ring.

-While it's good to prepare a short speech, you should avoid practicing a lot to the extent that the words you give sound rehearsed and without emotion.
-All you need to do is to note the special parts that you must mention and then use your own words to put across the information.
+While it is good to prepare a short speech, you should avoid practicing to the extent that the words you give sound rehearsed and emotionless.
+You must note the special parts that need to be mentioned and use your own words to put across the information.

 Related: Creative Ways To Give Your Girlfriend a Promise Ring

 REASONS TO GIVE A PROMISE RING

 Pre-Engagement: A couple deeply committed to one another may have assorted reasons for waiting to get engaged or married.
 Youth could be a factor if the couple is just out of high school or when a life situation compels them to wait, such as wanting to finish college or achieve some other goal before making official plans to marry.
 A simple promise ring might also indicate commitment, while one partner saves money to purchase a formal engagement ring.
 Over time, another ring will replace it.

 Chastity: This type of ring, also called a purity ring, symbolizes a promise to remain a virgin until marriage.
 Parents typically give these rings to their children as a reminder of the view that love is patient.
 Young people who accept these rings promise to honor the belief.
 These, too, are intended as placeholders for wedding rings.